suyogpatil-system/student-app/README.md

 # For pre-requisites run this command
+  Using that command following things install:
+  1)Maven
+  2)Java
+  3)Docker
 >  make install-all

 # Run this command for jar file build and run locally